Air Fryer Recipe

 Crispy Lentil Chips

-Crispy lentil chips are a nutritious and satisfying snack, perfect for air frying with a savoury seasoning.
+Crispy lentil chips make a wholesome, satisfying snack, with a savoury seasoning that works beautifully in the air fryer.

 Ingredients